felineR/DisasterResponsePipeline/README.md

 How to run the ETL pipeline:
 - Open a new terminal window.
 Use terminal commands to navigate inside the data folder containing the process_data.py file.
-- Type in the command line: python process_data.py disaster_messages.csv disaster_categories.csv
+- Type in the command line: python process_data.py disaster_messages.csv disaster_categories.csv DisasterResponse.db

 How to run the Machine Learning pipeline:
 - Open a new terminal window.
 Use terminal commands to navigate inside the models folder containing the train_classifier.py file.